Information Theory for Complex Systems Scientists: Integration, Segregation, Complexity

 \subsection{Do We Even Need Complexity Measures?}

 The question of a scalar measure of complexity is a naturally interesting one, and, as mentioned, considerable work has gone into attempting to derive the most ``natural" one.
 It is worth taking a step back and, borrowing from the title of \cite{feldman_measures_1998} ask: "measures of statistical complexity: why?"
-As mathematical question, the project of finding a scalar measure that captures the nuances of what it means to be complex is an interesting one, but ultimately it is often unclear what has been learned by announcing that ``this system has \textit{x} units of complexity".
-While there are some cases where relative changes in complexity can be informative (for example, see \cite{varley_differential_2020,varley_topological_2021} for two examples), in general it is more useful to begin by defining what particular process or dynamic one is trying to quantify and going from there.
+As a mathematical question, the project of finding a scalar measure that captures the nuances of what it means to be complex is an interesting one, but ultimately it is often unclear what has been learned by announcing that ``this system has \textit{x} units of complexity".
+While there are some cases where relative changes in complexity can be informative (for example, see \cite{schartner_global_2017,schartner_increased_2017,varley_differential_2020,varley_topological_2021,luppi_reduced_2023,luppi_synergistic_2024} for examples), in general it is more useful to begin by defining what particular process or dynamic one is trying to quantify and going from there.
 Is it synergy/redundancy dominance?
 Memory?
 Integration?
 Predictability?
-As complex systems science continues to mature the ability to answer specific questions about specific aspects of system dynamics will become increasingly important.
-To this end, in the last 10 years, the topic of information dynamics has begun to crystallize as a dominate subfield of information theoretic research.
+As complex systems science continues to mature, the ability to answer \textit{specific} questions about \textit{specific} aspects of system dynamics will become increasingly important, while vaguer, more abstract notions about ``complexity" may have to fall by the wayside.